121gigawatz/vinlyfy/README.md

 2. **Configure** - Choose preset or customize
 3. **Process** - Audio is processed on the table
 4. **Preview** - Stream audio before downloading
+5. **Discard** - Want to make more tweaks before downloading, simply discard and try again!
-5. **Download** - Save in your preferred format
+6. **Download** - Save in your preferred format

-Files are stored temporarily and auto-expire after 1 hour.
+Files are stored temporarily and auto-expire after the time configured by the administrator.

 ## 🚀 Quick Start (Unified Deployment)